Tekaiguy/STTP-Workflow/README.md

 5. Preview/Save the generation
 6. Send the generation to Redraw, Face Swap, or Upscale

-**Note: While the prompts and CLIP are shared between the 'Generate' and 'Redraw' groups, the Loras are not.**
+**Note: The prompts and CLIP are shared between the 'Generate' and 'Redraw' groups, but the Loras are not.**

 ## Redraw

 This group lets you create variations using an image as a starting point (AKA img2img) (AKA Hires Fix).
-It takes the latent from 'Generate' and upscales, adds noise, and redraws with a second KSampler.
+It takes the latent from 'Generate' and upscales, denoises, and redraws with a second KSampler.

-**Note: The larger the upscale, the more noise is needed due to the increase in pixels.**

 <div align="center">